All Episodes

 Really?

-I've been calling him Rover, roamer for years.
+I've been calling him Rover, Roamer, for years.

 He has gone around the world.

-International reputation's in shreds.
+International reputation is in shreds.

 And who is it that's criticizing the country?